edgarbc/RL-navigation/README.md

 ## Basic idea
 The goal of this project is to investigate how spatial navigation works in rodents.
-Our approach is functionalist in the sense that we believe that by building a system that performs the task, we might be in a better place to understand what the mechanisms used in biology might look like or what are the restrictions that might be involved.
+Our approach is functionalist in the sense that we believe that by building a system that performs a spatial navigation task, we might be in a better place to understand what the mechanisms used in biology might look like or what are the restrictions that might be involved.
 Therefore, we will model rodent spatial navigation at a high level of abstraction but keeping a certain level of resemblence to what is known about the navigation system in rodents.